-In it, you’ll find detailed descriptions of over thirty excursions, each complete with maps, info on access points as well as the natural and cultural history of the area, a list of key points to visit for each excursion.
+In it, you’ll find detailed descriptions of over thirty excursions, each complete with maps, info on access points and the natural and cultural history of the area, and a list of key points to visit for each excursion.
 The stunning photographs included in the book will convince any reader to begin their own exploration of the G’Bay Coast.
-The book is an investment and it will add to your understanding and appreciation of a somehow overlooked corner of Ontario that would draw Canadian travellers if it was anywhere else but in their own backyard!
+The book is an investment, and it will add to your understanding and appreciation of a somehow overlooked corner of Ontario that would draw Canadian travellers if it was anywhere else but in their own backyard!

 My brother and I came back from our PEI teaser of an introduction to the Georgian Bay coast and were already planning a return visit, something a bit longer and more ambitious than our PEI tour.

-On Georgian Bay itself, the one significant objective danger is potentially rough water if the wind – often from the SE – is blowing hard.
+The one significant objective danger on Georgian Bay is potentially rough water if the wind – often from the SE – is blowing hard.
 Lack of sound judgment is the one significant subjective danger!

-If you’re a paddler other than a beginner – i.e at least advanced novice – you should be okay as long as you know when to
+If you’re a paddler other than a beginner – i.e. at least an advanced novice – you should be okay as long as you know when to

 - change the route that you spent all that time planning,